HOV lane enforcement underway in Las Vegas

 With the new HOV lane system comes new regulations.

-The U.S. 95 HOV lanes that opened in 2007 were enforced only during peak traffic hours Monday-Friday.
+The U.S. 95 HOV lanes that opened in 2007 were enforced only during peak traffic hours Monday through Friday.
 The newly instituted laws will be enforced 24/7.

 Here are the new HOV lane regulations: